 The sinking of the Empress of Ireland remains to this day the most tragic of any Canadian maritime accident.
 While there were plenty of lifeboats and life preservers on board, the severe damage to the Empress caused it to sink in a mere 14 minutes.
 Blame for the collision between the Empress and the Storstad remains an issue of controversy to this day.
 However, there is one issue that is beyond any questioning: every single person on board the Empress of Ireland wanted - with all their soul - to live.
 But all the wanting in the world could not allow those individuals to overcome the most formidable opponent that one could ever be called to battle: time.
 Time gives no quarter.
 Time is relentless, time... is merciless.
 Time is an immutable force of nature that is woven into the very fabric of the universe.
 We fool ourselves if we ever believe that we can outsmart, outrun, or overpower time.
 In a battle against time, time will always win.

 Think about the last PD session you attended.
 I'll bet you saw some pretty good ideas.
 Right?
 Yet, I'm also willing to bet that you aren't pursuing those ideas in the classroom... not to any meaningful degree.
 Right again?
 As my final wager, I'll bet the reason why you're not pursuing the really great, innovative ideas that you saw in your last PD session is because of time... or the lack thereof.
 I'll bet that's three direct hits.
 I sunk your battleship.

-Whatever you do, don't ignore the element of time when developing your teaching plan or setting your professional expectations.
+Whatever you do, don't ignore the element of time when developing your plans or setting your expectations.
 Unless you like losing, never, never, never pick a fight with time.

 The New Learner Lab